RPVote/voting-rights/motivation.md

 version of `eiCompare`, software in the form of an `R` package that enables anyone in the world to measure vote dilution using the same tools that were used in the East Ramapo case (Collingwood et al., 2016).
-The goal of this project is to expand the software's functionality, make it more statistically sound and reliable, and make it accessible to everyone so that groups and organizations throughout the country can use it to fight for their electoral rights.
+The goal of this project is to expand the software's functionality, incorporate additional statistically rigorous tests, and make it accessible to everyone so that groups and organizations throughout the country can use it to fight for their electoral rights.

 ![Image 1.
 Decelle (2017) "Students of the East Ramapo School District hold a sign during the One Voice United Rally in Albany".
-Retrieved July 7, 2020 from The Atlantic website: https://www.theatlantic.com/education/archive/2017/11/another-blow-to-one-of-americas-most-controversial-school-board/546227/ .](images/eastramapo_schooldistrict_rally_theatlantic.jpg)
+Retrieved July 7, 2020 from The Atlantic website: https://www.theatlantic.com/education/archive/2017/11/another-blow-to-one-of-americas-most-controversial-school-board/546227/ .](images/eastramapo_schooldistrict_rally_theatlantic.png)

 ### The legal context